-Do a test mailing of 5,000 pieces.
-This is the number I recommend for a successful mailing, based on nearly a decade of experience.
+1. Do a test mailing of 5,000 pieces.
+This is the number I recommend for a successful test mailing, based on nearly two decades of experience.

-Ensure all points for a good design are included in the piece covered in Chapter 13.
+2. Ensure all points for a good design are included in the piece covered in Chapter 14.
 If necessary, re-read.
 (In fact, I'd make that mandatory!)
-Put a code on the postcards so that you can track the responses.
+Put a promo code on the postcards so that you can track the responses.
 Without this code, tracking will be twice as difficult - and half as effective.
+Or use DirectMail2.0® and tracking will be automatic.

-Gather information using the human factor.
+3. Gather information using the human factor.
 You'll have to have your sales rep or receptionist ASK, "How did you hear about us?"
-If "post-card" is the answer, then proceed with the next question: "Can you give me that marketing code you see there on your postcard, please?"
+If "postcard" is the answer, then proceed with the next question: "Can you give me that marketing code you see there on your postcard, please?"
+Of course with call tracking, this won't be necessary and there will be no human error.

-Keep track of all incoming data.
-Note down all responses and where they came from, regardless of whether or not you think they're qualified (someone unqualified today may become qualified down the road - never disregard an incoming lead).
+4. Keep track of all incoming data.
+Take note of all responses and where they came from, regardless of whether or not you think they're qualified (someone unqualified today may become qualified down the road - never disregard an incoming lead).

-After about four weeks, evaluate how many leads you closed off of that mailing.
+5. After about four weeks, evaluate how many leads you closed off of that mailing.
 I have to tell you, though; "four weeks" is completely arbitrary.
 Obviously, different businesses have different sales cycles.
-Some products are easily sold with one phone call while others require much more follow-up.
+Some products are easily sold with one phone call, while others require much more follow-up.
 But this is a good place to start.
 Leads will actually continue to straggle in over time as well.
+Truthfully, if you want to email me, I can help you figure out what works as a test for your industry: joy.gendusa@postcardmania.com.

-Figure out what additional income you brought in due to that test mailing.
-This would be impossible without proper tracking procedures, so if you haven't done #5, go back and start over.
+6. Figure out what additional income you brought in due to that test mailing.
+This would be impossible without proper tracking procedures, so if you haven't done Step 4, go back and start over.

-At this point you want to come up with how much additional income you would like to make.
+7. At this point you want to come up with how much additional income you would like to make.
 For instance, let's say you made an additional \$10,000 that month over what you normally make, but you'd be happier with an extra \$20,000.
 Well, if 5,000 cards yielded \$10,000 up to this point, then you can safely assume that 10,000 pieces will yield double that.

-Read the chapter on campaigns.
+8. Read the next chapter on campaigns.
 There is very valuable data in there on how all of this works.
 I developed a worksheet, provided in this chapter, to figure out your mailing formula.
 But in order to know exactly how much you'll need to send in order to yield the results you want, you'll have to test mail and then mail consistently.
 The main thing is to never give up.

-Keep mailing no matter what.
-When your sales numbers slow down, mail even more in order to make up for it.
+9. Keep mailing no matter what.
+When and if your sales numbers slow down, mail even more in order to make up for it.
 If you stop mailing, your leads will dry up and result in even lower sales.